ponddy-edu/ponddy-opencc/README.md

 'tw2s': Traditional Chinese (Taiwan standard) to Simplified Chinese

 'tw2sp': Traditional Chinese (Taiwan standard) to Simplified Chinese (with phrases)

+** 'ponddy_s2t' : Simplified Chinese to Traditional Chinese for Ponddy ** 'ponddy_t2s' : Traditional Chinese to Simplified Chinese for Ponddy

 ## Issues 問題
 When there are more than one conversion avaiable, only the first one is taken.